cliffano/couchtato/README.md

 The 'c' Variable
 ----------------

-That 'c' in function (c, doc) is a utility variable, it provides you the following convenient functions:
+That 'c' in function (c, doc) is a utility variable, it provides you with the following convenient functions:

     # save the document in database
     c.save(doc)